sonatype-nexus-community/nexus-repository-apt/README.md

 >If you are an APT user upgrading to 3.17 setting ```nexus.apt.enabled=true``` in ```./etc/nexus.properties``` will enable the plugin. **You will not be able to install the community plugin.**

 >There are some differences from the community version of the plugin.
-First of all, to add support for some of the other features, we added component records for the Debian files.
+First of all, we have added component records for the Debian files which adds support for features such as *Search*, *Cleanup Policies*, *Tagging (PRO only)* and *Moving between repositories (PRO only)*.
 We've also removed the "retain N versions" feature as this conflicts with Cleanup Policies and future work we are doing in that space.

+> We've added support for other core features: *Restore Metadata Task*, *Routing Rules*, *API for Repository creation via Groovy*, *Improved tree browsing* and we've added *help documentation (released with 3.18)*.

 Compatibility Matrix: